BurhaanT/burhaant.github.io/_posts/2019-01-24-implementing-swagger-on-net-core-api.md

 - What operations are supported by the API
 - What parameters are available
 - What's returned by the endpoints
-- Whether authorisation is required / or not.
+- Whether authorisation is required / or not
 - Licensing and contact information

-There are a number of approaches to adding this to your API.
+There are a number of approaches for adding this to your API.

 - **Design first:** This works by designing your API endpoints using the Swagger Editor and then using [Swagger Codegen](https://swagger.io/tools/swagger-codegen/){:target="\_blank"} to generate the relevant code.
 It won't codegen the actual functionality but you will end up with a skeleton that can be built upon.
 - **Code first:** That is, write your code and apply the relevant attributes, associated middleware, etc. **_This is the approach this post will focus on_**

 ## Why would I want to use Swagger?

-To answer this question, we need to consider the purpose of and API first.
+To answer this question, we need to consider the purpose of an API:

 In most cases, an API is does not operate in isolation.
 It needs to connect to other applications or interfaces.
 In many cases, the developer(s) that consume an API are not the same developers that write the API and where it is, that developer is unlikely to remeber every operation and how the endpoints were intended to be consumed and/or what the endpoint actually does.

 In a nusthell, API's are intended to be used by something or someone else.